MuhammadUmairArshad/MuhammadUmairArshad/README.md

   This project is focused on addressing the client's need for accurate sales predictions.

 <h2> 📬 Connect with me:</h2>
-Let’s connect and explore how I can help with your next data project.
+Let’s connect and explore how I can help with your data project.

 [<img align="Left" alt="Muhammad Umair Arshad | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]